i4Ds/STIXCore/docs/pipelineconfiguration.rst

 IDL - Interactive Data Language
 -------------------------------

-needs to be installed and licensed avaialable for all users.
+needs to be installed and licensed available for all users.

-In case of probles like: 'CLLFloatingLicenseInitialize failed to start the license thread':
+In case of problems like: 'CLLFloatingLicenseInitialize failed to start the license thread':

 On start, the IDL binary uses the licence library to create some files in /tmp, specifically one called /tmp/fne.[long string of apparently random characters] - this is a zero byte file, owned by the person running IDL.
 It's not deleted on exit.
 The next person who tries to run IDL will try to write to the same file name, and fail, despite the file being configured with 0777 permissions.
 Ubuntu defaults to a non-zero (2) value of fs.protected_regular.
 If one resets it to zero: